tarantool/doc/doc/book/app_server/yields.rst

     :align: center

-Yield is an action that occurs in a cooperative environment that transfers control of the thread from the current fiber to another fiber that is ready to execute.
+Yield is an action that occurs in a :ref:`cooperative <app-cooperative_multitasking>` environment that transfers control of the thread from the current fiber to another fiber that is ready to execute.

 After yield has occurred, the next ``ready`` fiber is taken from the queue and executed.